Chief Justice John Roberts

-Roberts served as a law clerk for Henry J. Friendly of the United States Court of Appeals for the Second Circuit from 1979 to 1980.
-Subsequently, he served as a law clerk for then-Associate Justice William H. Rehnquist of the Supreme Court of the United States during the 1980 Term.
+He served as a law clerk for Henry J. Friendly of the United States Court of Appeals for the Second Circuit from 1979 to 1980.
+Subsequently, he served as a law clerk for then-Associate Justice William H. Rehnquist of the Supreme Court of the United States during the 1980 term.